Skip to content

 Stark Suite (AI accessibility)Auto-check contrast, ARIA, focus order on Figma filesReplacing manual QA entirely$7.50/mo or free Lite

-What I actually use every week: Galileo for first-draft single screens (saves 30-45 minutes when starting a new feature), v0.dev when the deliverable is React (skips Figma entirely for utility components), Stark for the accessibility pass before handoff.
-Everything else gets tested then dropped.
+The ones that earn a regular place: Galileo for first-draft single screens (saves 30-45 minutes when starting a new feature), v0.dev when the deliverable is React (skips Figma entirely for utility components), Stark for the accessibility pass before handoff.
+Everything else tends to get tested and dropped.
+Claude belongs in this list too, not as a screen generator but as the tool that touches the most stages of the job; see where Claude actually helps designers and the hands-on Claude Design review for the specifics.

 The honest pattern: AI tools speed up the boring 20% of a job.
 They do not replace the 80% that requires understanding the user, the brand, and the codebase.
+Why does that split hold so consistently across every team I've watched adopt these tools?
 The teams I see getting compounding value treat AI tools as faster sketchpads, not as final-output engines.
+If your workflow spans design to implementation, AI Coding Tools: A Practical Guide for 2026 compares Copilot, Cursor, and Claude Code from the developer side.
+The productivity data pairs directly with what AI design tools can (and can't) hand off.

 Which Tool Should You Pick?